-At Clifton High School we aim to realise each and every pupil's individual brilliance and recognise that this sometimes requires additional support for those pupils with SEND.
-The School is committed to inclusion and will use its best endeavours to comply with SEND legislation.
+Clifton High School is an inclusive school that aims to realise each and every pupil's individual brilliance.
+We recognise that this sometimes requires additional support for pupils with SEND.

 Pupils at Clifton High School with SEND are likely to fall within the following broad areas: